dann1/one-deploy/arch_single_shared.md

 ```shell
 ansible-playbook -i inventory/shared.yml opennebula.deploy.main
 ```
-Once the execution of the playbook finish your new OpenNebula cloud is ready.
+After execution of the playbook is finished, your new OpenNebula cloud is ready.
 [You can now head to the verification guide](sys_verify).

 ## Additional NFS Configuration Options

-Playbooks support the setup of any type of `fstab` entry, and includes helpers to automatically link NFS folders to datastore folders.
+The playbooks support the setup of any type of `fstab` entry, and include helpers to automatically link NFS folders to datastore folders.
 For example, you can use multiple NFS servers for different datastores:

 ```yaml
     ds: